alm4096/FFMPEG-Live555-H264-H265-Streamer/README.md

   - Unicast / Multicast
   - Encoding presets (for H264 and H265)
 - Update to latest FFMPEG and LIVE555 versions
+- Check for memory leaks

 ## Current Status: First Release V1.0
 - V1.0 Initial Release 7th July 2016:
    - Encodes and streams in H264, H265, MP4, and MP2
    - Streams in Multicast and Unicast
    - Options mostly hardcoded
+   - Project file only works in VS2013 and above (mixup with creating the solution file, will be fixed soon)